How to build a complaint management system

 You may find yourself adding more columns than are manageable.
 Even with a small amount of products or complaints, an internally developed system usually becomes cumbersome, especially with multiple quality team members accessing complaints.

 An internally developed system can also give you problems during an external audit.
-With a spreadsheet, it can be difficult to pull down certain complaints by date, which may be requested by an auditor.
+With a spreadsheet or paper records, it can be difficult to pull certain complaints by date, which may be requested by an auditor.
+Complaint management software fixes this problem.

 Because FDA auditors can't pull your internal audits, they may look to your complaints to see what corrective actions you’ve done - this is an easy opportunity for weaknesses in your quality processes to be discovered.